Shirleycwj/pyrealm_demo/README.md

 ### Demo2
 This demo used subdaily setting which assumed vegetation acclimated to noon-time condition.
 A 1-hour wide window was therefore set at noon.
 Hourly data also from FLUXNET2015 was applied to this demo, and soil moisture effect from demo 1 were applied to daily GPP which was summed from subdaily hourly GPP.

 Both demo used data from same example site so audience would be able to compare daily GPP from daily/subdaily version of P model against site observations.
+For demo example data, please download from Figshare: https://figshare.com/s/a1d2c1a91b6f8b507a38.

 For the source code of Pyrealm, please refer to https://github.com/ImperialCollegeLondon/pyrealm.
 If you have further questions regarding the setting of these damos, please contact Wenjia Cai (w.cai17@imperial.ac.uk).